dylanbinley/211-vim-setup/README.md

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 3. If you are using Linux, you should be good to go.

+These scripts may take a while to run, and there is no guarantee that they will work on all operating systems.
+If your OS is outdated, there may be issues with the YouCompleteMe installation (last line of the shell scripts), as it requires more recent versions of Vim and gcc/g++.
+[Here](https://ycm-core.github.io/YouCompleteMe/#installation) is a link to the YCM installation page incase you run into any problems.

 ### Steps
 1. Clone repository and enter folder